publisha/publisha.github.io/pages/create_speare_play_web.md

 </section><!-- /TOC -->

 # The Repository for your Shakespeare Play Web page

+We are using GitHub pages to host a web site for the Shakespeare play.
+This page explains what we are going to do to get started.

 ## What to do?
 If you are reading this within your very own copy of this GitHub repository (because you followed the link from the **github classroom**), then read on.
 If you are reading this offline, then please set up the Github account before you do anything else.